mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/configuration/alwayson-options/index.md

 # Working with AlwaysOn SQL :

- Alerting with Prometheus is divided into the following parts:
+ Configuration of AlwaysOn SQL is divided into the following parts:

   1. Set up and configure the AlwaysOn SQL